microsoft/service-fabric-cli/src/README.rst

 - Typo fix for service commands (#71)
 - Add missing help text (#71)
 - Fix bug in displaying property help text (#71)
-- Add tests to verify correctness of help text (#71)
 - Add scaling policy parameter to the command for service create and the command for service update (#76)
 - Add new group called container with commands: invoke-api (invoke raw container REST API) and logs (get container logs) (#82)
 - Add support for passing json values to arguments as .txt files.
 Input starting with '@' are considered paths (#84)